 Cancer Genetics & Risk Assessment Certification: CGRA®

-Genomic discoveries are increasingly being applied to the clinical care of patients, particularly in the field of cancer genetics, risk assessment.
-In addition to genetic counselors who are experts in the field of cancer genetics with competencies covered by genetic counseling training and maintenance of certification, there is a need for clinicians across the spectrum of practice to acquire knowledge and competency in cancer genetics risk assessment as patient care moves to more personalized approaches in cancer screening, prevention and targeted therapy.
+Competencies covered by genetic counseling training and maintenance of certification Genomic discoveries are increasingly being applied to the clinical care of patients, particularly in the field of cancer genetics, risk assessment and targeted therapy.
+In addition to genetic counselors who are experts in the field of cancer genetics with, there is a need for clinicians across the spectrum of practice to acquire knowledge and competency in clinical cancer genetics & cancer risk assessment at the point of service as patient care moves to more personalized approaches in cancer screening, prevention and targeted therapy.

-NCBC’s Certification in Cancer Risk & Genetics has been developed to acknowledge the healthcare professional with clinical experience and advanced knowledge in cancer genetics and cancer risk assessment.
-The purpose of this program is to provide the assurance that the healthcare professional with CGRA certification possesses the requisite knowledge, skills and competency to provide cancer risk assessment services to patients and families.
+NCBC’s Certification in Cancer Genetics & Risk Assessment has been developed to acknowledge the healthcare professional with clinical experience and advanced knowledge in cancer genetics and cancer risk assessment.
+The purpose of this program is to provide assurance that the healthcare professional with CGRA certification possesses the knowledge, skills and competency to provide cancer genetics risk assessment clinical services to patients and their families.

 Certification Eligibility: The applicant must:

 - Be a licensed or certified health care professional with practice focus in oncology, breast health care, cancer genetics, or cancer risk assessment.

 - Possess Primary Clinical Credentials: Physician, Physician’s Assistant, Advanced Practice Nurse or other skilled professional with requisite work-related knowledge, skills and competencies necessary to assess, educate and provide cancer risk assessment and cancer genetics clinical services to patients and their families